We open around May 1, if the snow is gone, and close around October 15 when you can usually still get around

 Is there a common room with TV or Telephone available for a guest to use?

-Yes.
-Our downstairs B&B room is a new attachment to the back of the house.
+Our downstairs B&B room is a recent attachment to the back of the house.
 It is accessed by a private back door.
 It is simply a private apartment.

 You should know that our friends Lawrence Foldes and Victoria Myerink lived with us for several weeks in the summer of 2005.
 They were opening their Maine made movie Finding Home and our home was their base of operations from where they made hundreds of phone calls.
 They used our phone because Larry could only get his cell phone to work by lying on the floor in the northwest corner of the northwest upstairs bedroom.